 Show 24 – Cannes Lions Pt.1: H+K Strategies, Health Lions, Glass Awards

-The International Communications Consultancy Organisation were our hosts in their ‘House of PR’ Cabana on the beach front.
+The International Communications Consultancy Organisation were our Cannes Lions hosts in their ‘House of PR’ Cabana on the beach front.

 They chatted about the brief to their team whilst at the event, and what they hoped to learn from being there themselves.
-On that note, Simon made the point that Phil Thomas, CEO, Cannes Lions, talked about the rise of B2B clients at Cannes, clients who, according to Simon, traditionally you may not have expected to value creativity so highly becoming more and more relevant and prevalent.
+Simon made the point that Phil Thomas, CEO, Cannes Lions, talked about the rise of B2B clients at Cannes, clients who he said traditionally you may not have expected to value creativity so highly becoming more and more relevant and prevalent.
 He explained that H+K also have clients from China who are looking to move from a culture of making product to one of explaining why they are making that product.

 Part 2 – (from 13min 31s)

-The panel talked through quite a number of fantastic award winning campaigns and from what both Zuleika and Martin were saying, having spent time with their fellow judges locked in a room going through all the entries, there was plenty to be inspired by this year within Health & Wellness sector from their peers who are clearly at the top of their game creatively.
+Both Zuleika and Martin said there was plenty to be inspired by this year within Health & Wellness sector from their peers who are clearly at the top of their game creatively.